Congressional District # 4

 In 1987, EPA selected the following cleanup remedies: installation of a permanent cap over the site and installation of a system to pump and treat contaminated groundwater.
 In 1991, EPA amended the selected remedy to include soil vapor extraction (SVE) rather than groundwater collection and treatment.
 The final design for the soil vapor extraction system was approved by EPA in November 1997.
 This new remedy was constructed in 1998 by the responsible parties under a negotiated CD with EPA and the State of Indiana, and was expected to significantly reduce the time required to attain the final clean up of the site.
 The Responsible Parties predicted that the soil vapor extraction system would need to operate for approximately two years before soil cleanup standards are met.
 The SVE system is now shut down and cleanup standards have not been met.

 In April 2003, EPA completed a five-year review for the remedy concluding that additional work is necessary.
 Under the CD, additional work is also required because the cleanup standards were not met by November 2003.
-EPA, IDEM, and the trustees representing the responsible parties for the site have negotiated modifications to a trench system, discussed in the CD as "Additional Work" including enhancing the SVE system to treat the faster moving contaminants and using a barrier wall and a treatment unit called a Permeable Reactive Gate System (PRGS) for the slower moving contaminants.
+EPA, IDEM, and the trustees representing the responsible parties for the site have negotiated modifications to a trench system including enhancing the SVE system to treat the faster moving contaminants and using a barrier wall and a treatment unit called a Permeable Reactive Gate System (PRGS) for the slower moving contaminants.
 An Explanation of Significant Difference (ESD) documenting these modifications was signed in September 2006.
 EPA completed a second five-year review for the remedy in March 2008.

-EPA signed the Preliminary Close-out Report for the site on September 3, 2009 certifying that construction of the Additional Work is subtantially complete.
+EPA signed the Preliminary Close-out Report for the site on September 3, 2009 certifying that construction of the additional work is subtantially complete.
 However, operation of the enhanced SVE system has not significanlty reduced the levels of contaminants in groundwater.
 In November 2010, the trustees representing the responsible parties began testing the PRGS to evaluate its performance given the current contaminant levels in groundwater.
 The testing demonstrated that the PRGS was unable to properly treat the water.
 The trustees focused the SVE system on Trenches 3 and 6 in the summer of 2011.
-After receiving poor results from testing zero valent iron treatment, the trustees are preparing additional remedial alternatives that will be reviewed by EPA and IDEM.
+After receiving poor results from testing zero valent iron treatment, the trustees are conducting investigations to help prepare additional remedial alternatives that will be reviewed by EPA and IDEM.

 EPA issued a five-year review evaluating the protectiveness of the remedy for the site in April 2013.
 EPA's five-year review recommended that the trustees for the site complete additional investigation and evaluations and propose additional remedial measures.
 The trustees began conducting the Support Zone Assessment in February 2014 and an evaluation of the water collection system is ongoing.
 The remedy is expected to be protective of human health and the environment upon completion of an effective remedial action, and in the short term, exposure pathways that could result in unacceptable risks are being controlled.
 Institutional controls (ICs) are in place and effective.
 EPA will review ICs once final remedy elements are established.